Quantum-secure message authentication via blind-unforgeability

-\begin{lemma} The number operator satisfies $ \bigl\|\left[N_F,U_{XYF}^{FO}\right]\bigr\|_\infty=1. $ In particular, the joint state of a quantum query algorithm and the oracle after the $q$-th query is in the kernel of $P_l$ for all $l>q$. \end{lemma} \begin{proof} Let $\ket\psi_{XYEF}$ be an arbitrary query state, where $X$ and $Y$ are the query input and output registers, $E$ is the algorithm's internal register and $F$ is the FO register.
+\begin{proof} Let $\ket\psi_{XYEF}$ be an arbitrary query state, where $X$ and $Y$ are the query input and output registers, $E$ is the algorithm's internal register and $F$ is the FO register.
 We expand the state in the computational basis of $X$,